Supercolony-net/Open-Grants-Program/applications/typechain-polkadot.md

 ## Additional Information :heavy_plus_sign:

+We haven’t applied for any other grant programs.

-How did you hear about the Grants Program?
+**How did you hear about the Grants Program?**

+Have a number of approved applications:
+- OpenBrush
-- Personal recommendation
+- Sol2Ink